Who Are We?

 Editor, designer, perfectionist and mum of 5 – Renee Jeffery

-I am the mum behind both Close Enough To Kiss the magazine and website.
-A Babywearing Educator with 19 years experience in carrying all 5 of my children in a baby carrier.
+I am the mum behind Close Enough To Kiss.
+A Babywearing Educator with 19 years experience, I have carried all 5 of my children in a baby carrier.
+My first carrier was bought for me by a family member.
+It was a Wilkinet.
+A total lifesaver as my first daughter cried ALL DAY LONG.
+The carrier allowed me to be able to get stuff done around our small one bedroom flat, without leaving her to cry.
+It saved my sanity when I was suffering from post-natal depression and attributed to her talking fluently by 15 months.
 I started formally within the babywearing industry in 2011 by opening Norwich Sling Library, got addicted and wanted to make a ‘career’ from this hippy stuff.
-I went on to train as a babywearing consultant in June 2013 with Slingababy and furthered my training by completing the JPMBB course in June 2014.
-Babywearing is my life, its my families life too, through force mostly – Only joking – we all love it, its what we do and has brought us so much joy and bonding its hard not to want to shout about that.
-In a former life i was in customer services, i am a serial helper, get things done kinda person.
+I went on to train as a babywearing consultant in June 2013 with Slingababy and furthered my training by completing the JPMBB course a year later in June 2014.
+Babywearing is my life, it’s my families life too, through force mostly – Only joking – we all love it, its what we do and has brought us so much joy and bonding its hard not to want to shout about that.
+In a former life, I was in customer services, I am a serial helper, get things done kinda person.

 I released the first magazine during International Babywearing week 2012 to promote babywearing internationally.
 I was not sure that it would even take off, but 5 years later here we are.
-I love babywearing, but one thing love more is being a parent and helping.
-The idea behind the website is not just babywearing, but parenting and all things associated with it.
-I am a sucker for learning, and have a passion for child psychology.
-I wanted to use what i have learned over 20 years to help others.
-I am tired of mummy wars and want to bring back female solidarity, i want to promote no judgement and above all else i want every family out there to never feel alone.
+I love babywearing, but one thing love more is being a parent and helping others.
+The idea behind the website is it’s not just about babywearing, but parenting and all things associated with it.
+I am a sucker for learning and have a passion for child psychology.
+I wanted to use what I have learned over 20 years to help others.
+I am tired of mummy wars and want to bring back female solidarity, I want to promote no judgment and above all else, I want every family out there to never feel alone.

-Juggling a family of 5 isn’t easy, luckily i have the help of my ever patient husband Colin and my 5 amazing kids, Jordan, Ebony, Harrison, Callum and Ruby!
+Juggling a family of 5 isn’t easy, luckily I have the help my 5 amazing kids, Jordan, Ebony, Harrison, Callum and Ruby and an amazing network of friends!
 It’s crazy, noisy and busy, but fun as hell.